multiversal-ventures/json-buffet/Readme.md

 ## TODO
 * [ ] Support Regex paths to allow watching for multiple paths
 * [ ] Refactor the JsonBuffet code to use iterators instead of callbacks
+* [ ] Add options to export data to JSONL, Parquet